GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 option (this is what GMT_Create_Options_ does when it finds filenames on the command line).
 Likewise, > can be used to explicitly indicate an output file.
-In order to append to an existing file, use
+In order to append to an existing file, use ).
->>.
 For example the following command would read from file.A and append to file.B:

   ::

-    gmt convert -<file.A ->>file.B
+    gmt convert -<file.A -)file.B

-These options also work on the command line but usually one would have to escape the special characters < and > as they are used for file redirection.
+These options also work on the command line but usually one would have to escape the special characters <, > and ) as they are used for file redirection.

 Encode option arguments for external interfaces